-You will receive numerical grades through the gradebook in D2L (e.g., 78/100).
+You will receive percentage grades through the gradebook in D2L (e.g., 78/100).
 All assignments will be submitted through D2L, and all grades will be available through D2L.
-Only the instructor can grant extensions on due dates, usually on compassionate grounds or due to extenuating circumstances (e.g., a death in the family or among friends, health issues).
+The instructor can grant extensions on due dates, usually on compassionate grounds or due to extenuating circumstances (e.g., a death in the family or among friends, health issues).